 The extended public keys for both ECDSA and EdDSA are available under the General tab on the Admin Settings page.

 Their respective extended private keys are never held as one piece because they are secured with Fireblocks MPC technology.
-They can be reconstructed as part of the offline recovery and takeover process of the Vault.
+They can be reconstructed as part of the offline backup and recovery process of the Vault.

 ECDSA uses xpub and xprv keys, respectively.
 Note that for EdDSA keys, Fireblocks uses proprietary formats marked as fpub and fprv.
 For an additional explanation, read the section below.